Clubs/Organizations

 Link Crew

 Link Crew is a freshman transition program.
 Junior and senior students are trained to lead freshman orientation activities to ensure the incoming students are prepared, supported, and connected to the Boylan community on the first day of school and throughout their freshman year.
+Students apply to be Link Leaders the spring before their junior or senior year.

-Moderators: Mr. Walls, Mrs. A Schmitt, Ms. Madden
+Moderators: Mrs. Schmitt, Ms. Madden, Mr. Hohn

 Math Club